Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Typical best-fit homeopen to more coat variationwants more Poodle-style coat influenceOwner preference matters more than the label

-F1B is often the safer direction for some allergy-prone homes because the extra Poodle influence can mean less visible shedding and a coat that releases less loose hair around the home.
+F1B is typically the most secure option for homes with allergies because the additional Poodle influence may result in less obvious shedding and a coat that sheds less hair loose all over the house.

-That depends on what “easy” means to you.
+It all is contingent on your definition of what “easy” means to you.

-This is one of the most misunderstood doodle tradeoffs.
-Less hair on the couch can mean more work with a brush and comb.
+This is among the most misunderstood aspects of doodle tradeoffs.
+A smaller amount of hair on the couch may result in more work for the comb and brush.

 • time at home

-There is no single F1b Bernedoodle adult size.
-Size depends mostly on the size of the Poodle used in the breeding plan and the consistency of the line.
+There is no one adult measurement.
+The size is largely determined by how big the Poodle that is used in the breeding program and the quality of the line.

 Approximate Size Ranges